 You can also choose not to complete a major, selecting from a range of courses that provide broad knowledge for a career in business management.

-This program is offered full-time and part-time at the Nathan and Gold Coast campuses.
-You may choose to study courses at other campuses if or where the program structure allows.
+This program is offered full-time at the Nathan and Gold Coast campuses.
+Some courses are available online.
+You may choose to study courses at other campuses where the program structure allows.

 If you are an International student on a student visa, you must ensure that you enrol in a way that will allow you to complete your enrolment within the expected program duration as stated on your Confirmation of Enrolment (CoE).